 It did not take the Indigenous people long to realize that the French had come to their land to stay.
 Imagine the discussions that arose at gatherings about the strangers in their midst.
+As part of a unit on the Indigenous perspective on the arrival of the Europeans, stage an assembly of Elders to debate how to deal with the foreigners.
+Here are some possible positions:

-As part of a unit on the Indigenous perspective on the arrival of the a.
+a.
 Trade with the French will bring prosperity to Indigenous people and should be encouraged.